johnConstant/CI_PP2_wordle_clone/README.md

 - Learn new words and their meanings

 ### Site Owner Goals
-- Creating a fun and engaging game that users will want to play again and again.
+- Creating a fun and interactive game that users will want to play again and again.
 - The game should be fully responsive to be able to be played on different devices.

 ## User Experience